 This information highlights online safety processes as well as advice for conducting remote training sessions.
 The information builds on the NSPCC’s safeguarding guidance for schools who have introduced remote teaching.

-The course, which is usually delivered as a face to face workshop, aims to raise awareness of the signs of abuse and provide learners with the tools needed to deal with issues sensitively, appropriately and effectively.
+UK Coaching now offer an online virtual classroom version of their existing training course Safeguarding and Protecting Children (SPC).
+This updated online classroom will raise your awareness of the signs of abuse and provide learners with the tools needed to deal with issues sensitively, appropriately and effectively.

-The pandemic and social distancing measures are placing a number of additional pressures on young people’s mental health and wellbeing.
-They may be experiencing increased feelings of anxiety, low mood or loneliness and some will need additional support at this time.
+The pandemic, restrictions and social distancing measures have placed a number of additional pressures on young people’s mental health and wellbeing.
+They may still be experiencing increased feelings of anxiety, low mood or loneliness and some will need additional support in the aftermath of the pandemic.

-If your club or activity is keeping in touch with members virtually you can start a conversation about this by signposting young people to specialist information.
+Your club or activity can start a conversation about this by signposting young people to specialist information.
 Such as, Childline's online coronavirus advice or Young Minds' coronavirus and mental health pages.

-We’ve also published new information about mental health and wellbeing in sport looking at some of the ways clubs can create a mentally healthy and safe environment.
+We also have information about mental health and wellbeing in sport looking at some of the ways clubs can create a mentally healthy and safe environment.